 Establish a solid credit history for your business to improve your financing options.

-It’s important to establish a separate business entity that can establish its own credit history
+It’s important to establish a separate business entity that can establish its own credit history.
+Having a separate legal entity for your business helps to create a credit profile with business credit reporting agencies.

 - It’s usually a good idea to apply for an employer identification number (EIN) from the IRS to establish additional separation between your business and personal finances, even if one isn’t required.